-Also known as the food and wine capital of Australia, many people from all over the world come to the city to enjoy its vivid culture.
+Also known as Australia's food and wine capital, many people worldwide come to the city to enjoy its vivid culture.

 Even when it comes to studying, Adelaide is the most affordable and convenient place.
 Here are a few reasons why you should consider studying abroad in Adelaide.

 Adelaide is one of Australia's premier learning cities.
 Over the years, it has earned an excellent reputation among international students for providing high-quality education.
 The top 2% of universities rank Adelaide among the leading innovation and research institutes.

 More than 30,000 international students regard this city as an ideal destination to get internationally recognised degrees/certificates and build a successful career.
 Adelaide is also known as the Nobel-Prize capital of Australia.

 It has produced and supported five Nobel Prize winners and more than a hundred Fulbright and Rhodes scholars who have positively impacted the world.